 Texting behind the wheel is one of the elements contributing to the larger issue of driver distraction.
 In 2014, distracted driving was responsible for 3,179 motor vehicle accident deaths, along with 431,000 injuries.
 Beyond cell phone use and texting, common driver distractions include:

 - Talking to passengers

 - Adjusting radios and audio systems

 If you have been injured in a car accident caused by a driver distracted by texting, you may be entitled to compensation.
-The car accident attorney at Edwards Law Firm will provide you with a free consultation and review your claim.
+The auto accident attorney at The Edwards Law Firm will provide you with a free consultation and review your claim.
 We will fight to maximize your compensation and hold dangerous distracted drivers responsible for their actions.
+Contact us today.